Flavor SU(3) analysis of the charmless semileptonic $B \to PV\ell^+\nu_\ell$ decays: Summary

-SU(3) flavor symmetry is powerful tools in analyzing decays.
+SU(3) flavor symmetry is a powerful tool in analyzing decays.
 The branching ratios of the $B\to A/T/V_{E,D}\ell^+\nu_{\ell}$ and $B\to A/T/V_{E,D}(A/T/V_{E,D}\to PV)\ell^+\nu_\ell$ decays have been calculated with the SU(3) flavor symmetry.
-According to our rough predictions, some decays could be tested in the future experiments such as BelleII and LHCb ones.
+According to our rough predictions, some decays could be tested in the future experiments such as BelleII and LHCb.
 They are useful for testing and understanding the non-perturbative effects in the semileptonic decays.